Air Conditioner Repair Checklist

 - Remove greenery waste around the AC.
 Once you’ve cleared all the clutter within a two-foot range, you can use a fine-bristled brush or vacuum to slowly clean the equipment’s fins.
-Deformed fins can also hurt efficiency, so you can attempt to correct them with a blunt knife.
+Deformed fins can also hurt efficiency.

 - Use a hose nozzle to gingerly remove gunk off the fins from inside the unit.
 Be careful to avoid getting moisture on the fan motor.